 - Easy wired network connection to compatible tablets and smartphones that have a micro-USB port.

 - Supports all tablets using Windows 8.1.
-(The diver is pre-installed.)
+(The driver is pre-installed.)

 - Works with all tablets using Windows 10.
-(The diver is pre-installed.)
+(The driver is pre-installed.)

 - Works with built-in drivers with some Android tablets and smartphones (see below), but not all.